schneik80/PowerTools-Part-Modeling/README.md

 **[Timeline Compute Report](./docs/Timeline%20Compute%20Times.md)**

-Show a report for each features compute time and the total timeline compute.
-Report is sorted from shortest to longes compute time.
+Show a report for each feature's compute time and the total timeline compute time.
+Report is sorted from shortest to longes compute time and also displays the health of each feature.